Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/far-prophet.md

 | 25       | 1,500,000 | +8 | Word Of The Prophet |

 ### Prestige Class Prerequisites:
-Travel through the Far Realms for one week.
+A character who has traveled through the Far Realms for one week.

 ##### Hit Points
 - **Hit Dice:** 1d8